- CLASS: Mammalia (Mammals)

 HABITAT AND DIET

 No prey is safe from meerkats!
 With their excellent sense of smell, they can even find their food when it is hiding underground.
 Meerkats can dig very quickly to find insects (the biggest part of their diet), spiders, snails, rodents, birds, eggs, lizards, and scorpions.
-They have a home territory of about 4 square miles (10 square kilometers) or more and hunt in a different section each day, returning to the first area after a week.
+They have a home territory of about 4 square miles (10 square kilometers) or more and hunt in a different section each day, returning to the first area after about a week.
 Each meerkat must find its own food, but they may share the task of capturing and eating a large lizard or other large food item.
-At the San Diego Zoo and the San Diego Zoo Safari Park, the meerkats are fed a ground meat diet made especially for zoo carnivores, cat kibble, mealworms, crickets, and small amounts of produce.

 Fortunately for meerkats, they seem to be doing all right in their native habitat.
 Yet movies and television shows have brought meerkats lots of attention, with many people wondering if they can have a meerkat as a pet.
 Although they may look cute, meerkats—like all wildlife—do not make good pets, and are illegal to own without the proper permits and licenses.
 Instead, head to your local zoo to enjoy these small creatures in action.
 They’ll be scanning the skies and watching for you!

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.